We are fighting for our teachers | Western Cape Education Department

 Cutting systemic testing would leave us with no objective measure of whether interventions are working, and where schools should focus their efforts to ensure that learners are meeting the required learning levels.

-Moreover, even if we were to cut all the programmes named by the unions and hollow out our department to only pay educator salaries and not invest in our learners and teachers, we would not come anywhere close to closing the R3.8 billion gap.
+Moreover, even if we were to cut all the programmes named by stakeholders and hollow out our department to only pay educator salaries and not invest in our learners and teachers, we would not come anywhere close to closing the R3.8 billion gap.